ankitthakur90/news-headlines-website/README.md

 Future Enhancements :
 - Persistent Caching: Currently, the caching is in-memory, which clears upon server restart.
 A persistent caching solution using Redis or a database could be added.
 - Search Functionality: A search feature could be implemented to allow users to search for news articles on specific topics.
-- Category Filtering: Allow users to filter news by category, such as technology, sports, entertainment, etc.
+- Category Filtering: Allow users to filter news by category, such as technology, sports, entertainment, etc.<br />
 Conclusion:
 This project demonstrates the integration of a third-party API to fetch and display real-time news, while implementing efficient backend caching and error handling.
 The responsive design ensures a smooth user experience across various devices.